Balanced supersaturation for some degenerate hypergraphs: Abstract

 \section{Abstract}

 A classical theorem of Simonovits from the 1980s asserts that every graph $G$ satisfying ${e(G) \gg v(G)^{1+1/k}}$ must contain $\gtrsim \left(\frac{e(G)}{v(G)}\right)^{2k}$ copies of $C_{2k}$.
 Recently, Morris and Saxton established a {\em balanced} version of Simonovits' theorem, showing that such $G$ has $\gtrsim \left(\frac{e(G)}{v(G)}\right)^{2k}$ copies of $C_{2k}$, which are `uniformly distributed' over the edges of $G$.
-Moreover, they used this result to obtain a sharp bound on the number of $C_{2k}$-free graphs via the {\em container method}.
-In this paper, we generalise Morris-Saxton's results for even cycles to $\Theta$-graphs.
+Moreover, they used this result to obtain a sharp bound on the number of $C_{2k}$-free graphs via the method of {\em hypergraph containers}.
+In this paper, we generalise Morris--Saxton's results for even cycles to $\Theta$-graphs.
 We also prove analogous results for complete $r$-partite $r$-graphs.